hectorproko/EXPERIENCE-CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/Steps_Project14.md

 	    }
 	}
 ```

-	Need to run site.yml with the roles

-	Seems like we need to take ansible-project job and turn into pipeline and run site.yml
-	Ìt is already pipeline Blue ocean configuraiton is weird
+-->

+The goal is for **ansible-project** job (pipeline) to run `site.yml`

-	Remember the pipeline configuraiton is in a repo so all we are doing is downloading it doesn’t live in Jenkins for ansible-project for ansible-demo it does
+The pipeline configuration lives in a repo so all the job **ansible-project** does is download the instructions and execute them.
+The configuration itself doesn’t exist in Jenkins

-	For now we are going to take
+For now I'm going to parameterize (ask for input) part of the pipeline code
-	Doing parameterization with ansible-demo
-	Worked:
-	Adding
 ``` bash
 		pipeline {
     agent any